-"Our first quarter spend is well aligned with our expectations of the cash requirements for XOMA's operations in 2014," commented Fred Kurland, Vice President, Finance, Chief Financial Officer and Secretary of XOMA.
-"Today we reaffirm our anticipated cash used in ongoing operating activities of approximately \$55.0 million to \$60.0 million during 2014.
-This guidance reflects the costs associated with conducting two separate Phase 3 programs for the gevokizumab, the EYEGUARD program and the pyoderma gangrenosum program, and it includes the expectation we will receive license and contract-related revenue during the year, which is consistent with our history of entering into such agreements."
+The Company reconfirmed its anticipated cash used in ongoing operating activities during 2014 will be approximately \$55 - \$60.0 million.
+The Company's principal expenditures are towards costs associated with its two gevokizumab Phase 3 clinical programs: the EYEGUARD program and the pyoderma gangrenosum program.
+The guidance includes expected license and contract-related revenue during the year, which is consistent with its history of entering into such agreements.
+This guidance initially was provided on March 4, 2014.